nickzoic/mpy-tut/tut/input-and-output.md

 datasheets.
 However, it is quite easy to wrap I2C functions into small library functions.

 LoliBot features an MPU-9250 accelerometer / gyrometer on pins 18/19.

-# EXERCISES

-## Witty Cloud

-1. Experiment with getting the RGB LED to make interesting colours.

-2. Animate a rainbow effect by setting RGB values, pausing a moment and then changing them.

-3. Work out how to read the button and analog inputs.

-4. Have your LED output respond to user input.

-5. Detect the presence of an object near the board by modulating the light output and detecting changes in light input